api3dao/oev-docs/docs/dev/frontmatter.md

 must provide a title for each page using the key `text`.
 They can be the same or different.

-### `sidebarHeader`

-(required) At the top of the sidebar is a text block (preceded by a folder image).
-This label represents a selection from the navbar or other hidden sections such as /dev or /operations.

 ### `sidebarSubHeader`

 (required for Airnode and OIS) In the case of the navbar selection